Sparse Covariance Neural Networks: Numerical Results

 \section{Numerical Results}

-We corroborate the proposed methods with experiments on real and synthetic datasets, targeting the following objectives: validate our theoretical results on (\textbf{O1}) thresholding when the true covariance matrix is sparse and (\textbf{O2}) stochastic sparsification for a generic true covariance; (\textbf{O3}) compare S-VNNs and VNNs on real datasets.
-We provide details and additional results in \Cref{app:experiments_add}.
+We evaluate the proposed S-VNN with different sparsification strategies through experiments on both real and synthetic datasets, targeting the following objectives: (\textbf{O1}) validate the sparsification strategies and theoretical results when the true covariance is sparse; (\textbf{O2}) validate the sparsification strategies and theoretical results when the true covariance matrix is dense; (\textbf{O3}) evaluate the performance and computation efficiency of the S-VNN over several baselines on real-world data.